aws/sagemaker-mxnet-training-toolkit/README.rst

     cd sagemaker-mxnet-containers
     python setup.py sdist

     #.
-Copy your Python package to “final” Dockerfile directory that you are building.
+Copy your Python package to "final" Dockerfile directory that you are building.
     cp dist/sagemaker_mxnet_container-<package_version>.tar.gz docker/<mxnet_version>/final

 If you want to build "final" Docker images, then use: